Embracing minimalist living is not for everyone. Minimalist living is about living a simple life. Are you ready to make the change?

-Choices and Accessibility
+Choices and Accessibility for Minimalist Living

 Understand that having access to something is just as good as owning something.
 Choices and accessibility go hand in hand.
 If you have a great local library that you can utilize instead of buying books, you still get the benefits of reading.
 You may feel that the books might be outdated, but you have the choice of asking the librarian to add newer books to their collections.

-Being able to watch movies online or at the theater works just as good as owning them.
+Being able to watch movies online or at the theater works just as well as owning them.
 Nowadays, with movie apps such as Netflix, Hulu, Amazon TV, and Fandango, there are more ways to watch your favorite television shows and movies.
-There also a few free apps where you can watch movies for free if you are on a budget.
+There are also a few free apps where you can watch movies for free if you are on a budget.

 Having access to public transportation is often a much better choice than owning a vehicle.
 A car is a necessity; we all agree on that.
 If you are living in a city where everything is accessible, there is no need to own a car.
 If you are living in the suburbs, for example, a car becomes a necessity.
 City life is better with public transportation.

 Avoid Shopping Sprees

 Putting limits on yourself forces you to choose wisely.
 When you are only allowed three new clothing purchases per year, you’re more likely to wait until you need something and to choose items that will last longer.
 This applies to every aspect of your life.
 Limiting how much time you’ll spend online or how much you’ll spend on food will help you save energy and reduce your carbon footprint.

 Shopping Sprees do not apply to only clothes.
 Many people tend to splurge on food sales when they have coupons.
 Buy it if you really need it and is a good bargain, but be conscious of what you are putting in your body.

 Energy-saving is a huge aspect of our lives.
 Energy consumption no longer applies to physical but also to material and electronics.
 Having the ability to save more money should be your main goal.
 When you know your savings need to be increased, you will find ways to save.